 Part of my plan is knowing I don’t always follow the outlines I’ve made to a T (because I am child-led) and what I’ve planned may not be what he needs in that moment.
 (Which is also true for work books and pre-packaged curriculum.)

-You can save yourself A LOT of time by preparing multi-age kids activities.
+The best way to save time and money is to do multi-age activities.
 We supplement all of our curricular play based learning activities or STEM/STEAM activities!
 Front End learning is the fun stuff, or at least that what we think it’s supposed to be.
-All of the arts & crafts we do, the books we read, projectsetc.
-The collage of photos below is a sample from our Arctic Animals unit.
+All of the arts & crafts we do, the books we read, projects, etc. The collage of photos below is a sample from our Arctic Animals unit.
 We had a blast playing and learning about arctic & Antarctic animals.
 We drew and wrote in our DIY journals & even included science (blubber experiment).

 Yearly & Monthly Curriculum Calendars